-Interdisciplinary connections, social relevance of the arts across cultures, and new approaches to creativity are key to his approach.
-In 2017, Field was appointed Honorary Professor of The Beijing Institute for Advanced Innovation, recognising, in particular, his work developing international partnerships.
-The integration of the arts with science and technology feature heavily in his research, and he has served as industrial consultant to media companies and technology firms, as a member AHRC peer review college and panels, and on the board of national professional bodies in the arts.
+In 2017, he was appointed Honorary Professor of The Beijing Institute for Advanced Innovation, recognising his work developing international partnerships.
+The integration of the arts with science and technology feature heavily in his research, and he has served as industrial consultant to media companies and technology firms, as a member of AHRC peer review college and panels, and on the board of national professional bodies in the arts.

-Field writes on creativity in education, has given guest lectures and conference keynotes internationally on issues in contemporary music, and has worked in interdisciplinary collaborations in areas from Education to Health Science.
-He studied Education at The University of Cambridge (Robinson) and received a PhD in Music from City, University of London.
+He writes on creativity in education, has given guest lectures and conference keynotes internationally on issues in contemporary music, and worked in interdisciplinary collaborations in areas from Education to Health Science.
+He studied Education at the University of Cambridge (Robinson) and received a PhD in Music from City, University of London.